litespeedtech/lscache_wp/readme.txt

 Note: Need to test if OLS password protect page works on cache or not.
 todo: test if response vary header can work in latest OLS, drop the two vary lines in htaccess.cls
 Note: test Aelia_CurrencySwitcher
+Note: Need to test When vary changed (add comment/approved comment) will the page cache correctly or not.

 = 3.6.2 - Feb 1 2021 =
 * **Page Optimize** Fixed an issue where network purge CSS/JS caused 404 errors for subsites.